shuozhixu/JAP_2025/README.md

 Follow the same procedures for MoNb, we can obtain the vacancy formation energies in the other nine binaries.

+## Machine learning models

+Based on all data, we will train one ore more machine learning (ML) models, following [another GitHub repository](https://github.com/RichardBrinlee/Material-research).
+The inputs of the ML models include (i) vacancy formation energies of elements in pure metals, (ii) chemical compositions of alloys, and (iii) the specific element in a certain alloy.
+The outputs of the ML models are the vacancy formation energies of elements in alloys.

 ## Reference

 If you use any files from this GitHub repository, please cite